nathanp/nathanparikh.com/content/about.md

 One verse that has resonated with Nathan throughout his life is Isaiah 6:8

-> “And I heard the voice of the Lord saying, ‘Whom shall I send, and who will go for us?’
-Then I said ‘Here I am!
-Send me.'”
+> And I heard the voice of the Lord saying, "Whom shall I send, and who will go for us?"
+Then I said "Here I am!
+Send me."